List of Case Closed characters: Heizo Hartwell

-Heizo Hartwell, known as Heizo Hattori (服部 平蔵, Hattori Heizo) in Japan and as Martin Hartwell in the Funimation dub, is Harley's father and the Commissioner of the Osaka Prefectural Police; he is Superintendent Supervisor (Rank 2).
+Heizo Hartwell, also officially known as Heizo Hattori (服部 平蔵, Hattori Heizo) and as Martin Hartwell in the Funimation dub, is Harley's father and the Commissioner of the Osaka Prefectural Police; he is Superintendent Supervisor (Rank 2).
 Shizuka Hattori is his wife.
 At times, he is supportive of his son's desire to be a detective.
 Heizo has occasionally assisted his son in cracking a difficult case.
 Though he has a tough exterior, he is a devoted father, family member, and friend.
 In the Osaka district, he is close with Goro Otaki and Ginshiro Toyama.
 Harley initially met Toyama's daughter, Kazuha, as a result of Heizo's friendship with Ginshiro Toyama.
 Heizo was named after the fictional Heizo Hasegawa and the real-life Hattori Hanzō.

 Ginshiro Toyama

 Ginshiro Toyama (遠山 銀司郎, Toyama Ginshiro), known as Chief Thomas in the Funimation dub, is the Chief Criminal Investigator (or Chief Detective) in the Osaka police district, and Kazuha's father.
 He is close friends with Harley's father.